-A Helpful Guide On How to Best Manage Rent Payment Difficulties Arising From Covid-19
+Understanding How to Manage Rent Difficulties Arising From Covid-19 Including Payment Deferral Arrangements

 The Covid19 crisis has caused the lay off of hundreds of thousands of people, including tenants. many of whom are now struggling to pay rent soon coming due.
 Of course, many landlords are commonly in the same boat; such as, the smaller landlords with basement apartments or just a few rental units and who are unlike large corporate landlords with buildings containing hundreds or thousands of units.
 Like tenants who are struggling to pay bills, the smaller landlords are also suffering from lay-offs while also facing continuing mortgage payments, land taxes, insurance premiums, among other things.
 To ease tensions that may arise from financial stresses, landlords and tenants should explore ways to balance mutual interests and maintain harmony within the landlord and tenant relationship.

 Rent Payment Plan